 Mission and History

-From 1974 to 2011, Paul Vachon was responsible for the artistic and general direction of the company.
-The year 2013 saw the arrival of a new Artistic Director, Christine Rossignol, who shared the organization’s passion for clowning and its vision.
-Since September 2014, Emilie Vachon has taken over the management of the family business to ensure it continues the mission to which her father, mother and aunt had dedicated themselves.
+From 1974 to 2011, Paul Vachon served as the company’s general and artistic director.
+The year 2013 saw the arrival of a new artistic director, Christine Rossignol, who shared the founders’ passion for clown characters and the organization’s vision.
+Since September 2014, Emilie Vachon has served as the general director of the Aubergine family.
+Her lifelong involvement with L’Aubergine has instilled in her the values of its founders.